openstack-archive/tripleo-docs/doc/source/advanced_deployment/security_hardening.rst

         ******************************************************************

-As with the previous Horizon Password Validation example, saving the above into a yaml file, will allow passing the aforementioned paramaters into the overcloud deploy command::
+As with the previous Horizon Password Validation example, saving the above into a yaml file, will allow passing the aforementioned parameters into the overcloud deploy command::

     openstack overcloud deploy --templates -e  ssh_banner.yaml